 “Three of you, leave your weapons in the bin,” Duc says, “go in and come back out to report what you see.”

 It is a reasonable compromise.
 Duc and Mai let the three unarmed men pass through, and five minutes later they’re back, excited and shouting at their comrades.

 One of the men whistles back toward the crest of the hill.
-As if melting out of the countryside, a river of people carrying what possessions they had came trickling down the hillside, and out of the distant scrub where they'd been hiding.
+As if melting out of the countryside, a river of people carrying what possessions they had come trickling down the hillside, and out of the distant scrub where they’d been hiding.

 The first two hundred new citizens of Camp Nike stream in through the gates, and once they’re through, all that is left are the full bins of AKS-74s waiting to be destroyed.

 “Were you worried?”
 Duc asks as they watch the North Koreans line up at refugee registration booths.

 “Yes,” she replies.
 “I think we’d be foolish not to worry when people with guns walk up to us.”